 - • How do I organize my design ideas and share them with others?

 - • How can I create a portfolio of wall gallery designs that I can display anywhere?

 - • What if the wall were a different color?

 - • Do framed pictures on an adjacent wall enhance my photo?

-Your photo library likely contains hundreds or thousands of photos.
+Your photo library likely contains thousands of photos.
 Buried inside that library are photographic gems that are as worthy of hanging in your home or office as any art you might buy.

 Use photos from your own Photos library with augmented reality to find the best stock frames, mats and print sizes for art on your walls in your room and in your colors before you purchase framing.